Research and Networks

 The Uses of Form: Theory – Methodology – Pedagogy

-Together with Julia Ditter I have organised a collaborative and interactive online workshop titled “The Uses of Form” which took place on 22-23 July 2022.
-We’re interested in different perspectives on new formalism(s) and want to explore the theoretical, methodological and pedagogical uses of form understood as “an arrangement of elements—an ordering, patterning, or shaping” with aesthetic, material, political and social dimensions (Caroline Levine, 2015).
+Together with Julia Ditter I organised a collaborative and interactive online workshop titled “The Uses of Form” which took place on 22-23 July 2022.
+We are interested in different perspectives on new formalism(s) and want to explore the theoretical, methodological and pedagogical uses of form understood as “an arrangement of elements—an ordering, patterning, or shaping” with aesthetic, material, political and social dimensions (Caroline Levine, 2015).
 You can read more about the workshop on the project website: https://theusesofform.wordpress.com/